farhadrahimiklie/Complete-C/51 Array of Pointers/Readme2.md

-# Complete Guide to Array of Pointers in C

----

 ### 1. What is an Array of Pointers?

 An **array of pointers** is exactly what it sounds like: an array whose elements are pointers.
 Each element in this array holds the address of some variable (or memory).